JongSeokJang/Sogang-Embedded-System-Software/README.md

 **'14.
 04. 16.**
 - made custom mode with basic stuff (tired)
 - some modification of memory allocations with devices closing

+###Result
+Completed all the requirements includeing custom mode with documentation